 Southeastern Louisiana University (we just call it Southeastern) is located in Hammond, the largest 'city' in Tangipahoa Parish.
 However, to most, Hammond feels like a neat small college town.
 The downtown area is bigger than small, but still very quaint with amazing food and totally cool bars.
-Mariner's, Red White and Brew, The Crescent, Benny's, Tacos and Beer, B&J's Seafood, Cate Street Seafood, Brady's and Tommy's are bars and food worth checking out.
+Mariner's, Red White and Brew, Salty Joe’s, The Crescent, Benny's, Tacos and Beer, B&J's Seafood, Cate Street Seafood, Brady's, Tommy's, Mojito’s and Le Saigon are bars and food worth checking out.
 The food in Hammond and the region is both cajun and cosmopolitan.

 Hammond is nearly equidistant (45-50 miles) from Baton Rouge and New Orleans.
 Both are cosmopolitan cities with rich culture and lots, lots, lots to do in every month of the year.
 And the music is simply some of the best in the world.

 The Louisiana parishes east of Baton Rouge and north of Lake Pontchartrain are called the Florida Parishes and they have a fascinating history.
 In such a culturally rich place like south Louisiana with it’s strong Cajun and Creole cultures, the Florida Parishes combine these with rural and Italian flavors.
 Indeed, in contrast to Cajun Louisiana, the Florida Parishes also have a rich Italian heritage.
 Many of the regional festivals are devoted to this heritage, e.g., the Italian Festival and the Sicilian Festival.